ndeyeamy/AirBnB_clone/README.md

 GitHub
 There should be one project repository per group.
 If you clone/fork/whatever a project repository with the same name before the second deadline, you risk a 0% score.

-More Info
-Execution
-Your shell should work like this in interactive mode:
 ```
 How To run the command interpreter:
 ```